 If there is evidence to show that there is a criminal breach, the Council must receive the formal consent from the Secretary of State to undertake a prosecution or to enforce the notice requirements as the landfill operates under an Environmental Permit issued by the Environment Agency.

-Taking you own legal action under section 82 of the Environmental Protection Act 1990 / Private action
+Taking your own legal action under Section 82 of the Environmental Protection Act 1990/Private action:

 Persons affected by a statutory nuisance can take action under section 82 of the Environmental Protection Act 1990.

 The Council is unable to offer advice on the merits of a case or alternative legal options.
 You should take you own independent legal advice.

 Your Council and working with our partners